-Verena Mandragora is a successful Fashion photographer; who live in Vienna.
-Any type of history and various life performances mostly inspire her, we had the opportunity to talked to her and discover more about her career and dreams.
+Verena Mandragora is a successful Fashion photographer; who lives in Vienna.
+Any type of history and various live performances mostly inspire her, we had the opportunity to talk to her and discover more about her career and dreams.

 When did you first get interested in photography?
 What sparked it, and when did you decide that it was what you were going to do?

-I started with photography in 2007.
-Originally I was editor at some magazines here in Austria.
+I started photography in 2007.
+Originally I was an editor at some magazines here in Austria.
 The editor-in-chief asked me to take some snapshots of an event just for our archives – nothing serious, but he encouraged me to try something else than my small pocket camera.
-Three weeks later I bought my first single lens reflex.
+Three weeks later I bought my first single-lens reflex.

 Were you educated in photography, or are you self-taught?

 I studied theatre, film, media and art history.
 That is a good background when it comes to picture composition or iconography.
 I have learned (and are still learning) the techniques from other photographers and something very classic: books.
 Although there are also some great tutorials and channels on Youtube, I am more the „learning by doing“-kind of person.

 What camera do you use the majority of the time?